mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 At that time, you accept yourself as an immature person.
 Through zazen you want to reach a certain higher level, which is called a mature level of human life.
 [When you see yourself] in the future – at that time, the present life is not mature; [the present life is] immature, or unhappy.
 That's why you want to practice zazen.
 So at that time, zazen is completely a means to an end.

-That means you already accept your life [as] not sublime.
+That means you already accept your life as not sublime.
 Your life is unhappy, your life is not sublime; lack of sublimity there.

 If you do zazen like this, as a means to an end, you accept the lack of sublimity in your existence; that's why you really want to do zazen.
-But no matter how long you do zazen like *this*, it's very difficult to realize [your] real peaceful, harmonious life.
+But no matter how long you do zazen like *this*, it's very difficult to realize real peaceful, harmonious life.
 Because, at that time zazen is a means; ‘means’ means you are already creating something as a fixed idea.
 But the end itself is just actual movement-activity, which is called zazen.

 So just *do* zazen.
 “Do zazen” means you are present from moment to moment within the actual dynamic working which is called doing zazen.
 Becoming one with doing zazen; not seeing zazen as a thing, objectively or conceptually.
 If you see zazen as a means, it is conceptualized; that's why zazen is a little bit something far from you.
 So that is the [dualistic](glossary#dualistic) world.